 The storage and organisation is good.
 There’s an exterior and interior lid pocket for you to store the items you might need in a hurry, plus handy, elasticated wand pockets for you to keep other essential items.
 There is a separator toward the bottom of the pack for a sleeping bag or dirty clothes (however you want to use it), and this can be accessed via a zip at the bottom of the bag.
 A hip belt pocket is great for snacks, while large bellows pockets on either side of the pack offer extra, easy-to-reach space.
 There are also attachment points for walking poles, should you want to stow them.

 Compression straps on the side are useful for compressing the load and also attaching extra kit – I used it to attach a tent, while a waterproof cover will fit over it all.
 I found there was reasonable air flow to the back, so we didn’t get too sweaty, but there’s no fancy moisture wicking tech here.
 Other features you’ll find on the Ridgerway pack includes a pouch for a water system, extra lashing points and very solid clips.
-As the cheapest men’s rucksack on test, I would say this pack is very good value for money indeed.
+As the cheapest men’s bag on this list of the best hiking rucksacks, I would say this pack is very good value for money indeed.

-In a line: A reliable, no-fuss rucksack that does the basics well.
+In a line: The Berghaus Ridgeway 65+10 is a reliable, no-fuss rucksack that does the basics well.

 Lowe Alpine Kulu 65:75

 I’m a big fan of Lowe Alpine packs after using one when I first started getting into the outdoor scene, and I’ve only ever experienced good things since – including brilliant customer service (they shipped a replacement rucksack to me in New Zealand when my years-old, battered and bruised pack finally gave up the ghost).